Skip to main content

 Protecting the house of medicine is the Washington State Medical Association's specialty.
 And we get results.

-With the support of more than 12,000 physicians and physician assistants in Washington state, the WSMA provides a voice for the physician community and speaks with the power of many.
-Our members gain strength in this unity, steadfast in our vision to make Washington state the best place to practice medicine and to receive care.
+With the support of nearly 13,000 physicians and physician assistants in Washington state, the WSMA provides a voice for the physician community and speaks with the power of many.
+Our members gain strength in this unity, and, together, we are steadfast in our vision to make Washington state the best place to practice medicine and to receive care.

 Advocacy

-The WSMA defends and supports you, your patients, and the profession in the Legislature, with state agencies and health plans, in the courts, and beyond.
-In 2022, our advocacy got considerable results, including:
+The WSMA defends and supports you, your patients, and the profession in the Legislature, with the governor, with state agencies, with health plans, in the courts, and beyond.
+In 2024, our advocacy got considerable results, including:

 Quality Improvement

-The WSMA and the WSMA Foundation advance quality initiatives that reflect our commitment to advancing quality care and promoting healthy populations across Washington.
-Here’s what that looked like in 2022:
+The WSMA and the WSMA Foundation advance initiatives that reflect our commitment to promoting quality improvements and healthy populations across Washington.
+Here's what that looked like in 2024:

 Better Prescribing, Better Treatment